daniele-salvagni/social-networking-serverless-kata/README.md

     🟪 DELETE  posts/:username/:timestamp  # Deleting a Post

-- ### Creating a new Post
+ ### Creating a new Post

   - **Request:** `POST /posts/:username`

-    The post message must be added to the request body
+    The message content must be added to the request body

         { content: "Lorem ipsum..." }